Spectrum Optimization of Dynamic Networks for Reduction of Vulnerability Against Adversarial Resonance Attacks: Network Graph Optimization

 \section{Network Graph Optimization}

-\changedAlp{ Given an initial configuration of the main network specified via the graph $\mainmark{G}$, the Network Graph Optimization (NGO), refers to the procedure of changing the main network graph's weights and/or topology in such a way that \changedRBlum{the vulnerability of the network is minimized against the adversarial agent's forcing behavior (forcing vector and frequency) obeying the stochastic model that will be explained in Sections~\ref{sec:stoc_freq} and~\ref{sec:stoc_vec}.}
+Given an initial configuration of the main network specified via the graph $\mainmark{G}$, the Network Graph Optimization, refers to the procedure of optimizing the main network graph's weights and/or topology in such a way that \changedRBlum{the vulnerability of the network is minimized against the adversarial agent's forcing behavior (forcing vector and frequency) obeying the stochastic model that will be explained in \revAS{Section~\ref{sec:stoch_model}.}}

-In this section, we derive an expression for the expected value of the squared 2-norm of the steady-state response (i.e. the vulnerability of the network), and formulate the eigenspectrum optimization problem to minimize the vulnerability of the network.
+\revAS{In this section, we formulate the spectrum optimization problem to minimize the vulnerability of the network (i.e., the expected value of the squared 2-norm of the steady state response).}